Is my dog overweight?

 Causes of Weight Problems in Dogs

 While excess weight can refer to heavy muscling, in general when talking about dogs, overweight means too much body fat.
 This is often caused by too many calories and not enough activity.
 Too many calories can be due to overfeeding, overeating, too many treats, and/or eating “human” food.
+Even common human foods like potatoes, which many pet owners wonder "are potatoes good for dogs?" well, just like any food, it can contribute to weight gain if given in excess.
+Most especially without any playful activity.
 Activity means exercise, and often much more is required for pets to stay fit than most owners realize.
 Just as we humans need a certain amount of physical activity in a week, so do dogs!

 Medical issues can also cause increased weight in dogs.
 The thyroid gland, which affects metabolism, is a frequent culprit for weight problems in older dogs.
 When the thyroid gland doesn’t work properly, a condition called hypothyroidism may occur, which can cause a dog to become overweight.
 Cushing’s disease, or hyperadrenocorticism (try to say that three times fast!), is a disorder associated with too much cortisol in the bloodstream, which can also lead to weight problems.
 Medications such as steroids or certain anti-seizure medications can also result in weight gain.
 Even arthritis, a painful joint condition, can lead to excess weight if a dog is too uncomfortable to exercise normally.